-- 2 examples of EACH External Conflict - 4 examples of Internal Conflicts from the story. - \Provide a specific reference to how the conflict/issue was portrayed in the story.
-Explain what makes it an internal or external conflict. - D.) Notebook "Symbolism" Assignment- This will involve decorating and covering your 2 pocket cardboard folder with 15-20 images of "Symbols" chosen for your particular book. \You may choose images from magazines, print images from the internet, or if you are an artist, I would love to see your own hand-drawn drawings.
-Make these folders colorful while creatively depicting the symbolism in the story. - \When we begin the school year together, you will have a writing assignment based on the images you selected for your folder. - \Be sure that the images are carefully cut out and glued in place well. \You may choose to laminate the covers in clear contact paper for durability. - E.) Notebook "Words of Wisdom" Assignment-You must choose 5 "strong quotes" or "wise words" from the story and explain how you related to or understood the meaning. - \This will be typed, printed and placed in your left folder pocket. - \You will create a digital TABLE using Microsoft Word or a similar program for typing documents.
+- 2 examples of EACH External Conflict - 4 examples of Internal Conflicts from the story. - Provide a specific reference to how the conflict/issue was portrayed in the story.
+Explain what makes it an internal or external conflict.
+Provide your reason for thinking and evidence or proof from the story. - 4.
+Notebook "Words of Wisdom" Assignment_You must choose 5 "strong quotes" or "wise words" from the story and explain how you related to or understood the meaning. - This will be typed. - You will create a TABLE using Microsoft Word or a similar program for typing grids/charts.
 (SEE BELOW)